01 Getting Started

 3. Open the Project Settings and click the Salesforce option.

-4. Under records, click the Create New button.
+4. Under Records, click the Create New button.

-5. Use the drop-down lists to select the following:
+5. Use the dropdown lists to select the following:

-• Object in Salesforce, for instance, Account.
+• An object in Salesforce, such as an Account.

 • Trigger to execute the pull, in this example, User action.